citp/privacy-policy-historical/o/on/one/oneupweb.com.md

 Oneupweb does not make your personal information available to third parties without your permission, although certain non-personally-identifiable user information may be provided in aggregate to third parties.
 Oneupweb’s use of information that is voluntarily submitted will be limited to the terms stated at the time the information was submitted.
 If you do not wish to be contacted by us in the future, please let us know by emailing us at [info@oneupweb.com](mailto:info@oneupweb.com).
-Please include “Do Not Contact” in the subject line of your email message.
+Please include "Do Not Contact" in the subject line of your email message.
 You may also submit your request in writing to:

 Oneupweb
 Attn: Privacy Policy Administrator